BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / CLEANUP

-qb-create
-	- Really should have some trap functions set when zfs cloning
-	- apparently -g selecting "none" template is having zfs problems
-	- Failed to create /etc/jail.conf entry for: qb-create -T net-vpn net-wireguard
-	- It's still screwed up somehow.
-Not accepting a creation with all options.
-	- Need to go through with a fine tooth comb.
-And/or do some fuzzing.
-	- Need to add an option for copying usrlocal
-	- Add option for "auto" IP assignment during guided
-	- Logic on "Would you like to also .... something about /home directory of template" needs fixed, because no template shouldn't ask you to copy a non existent home.
+qb-off
+	- Integrate the functions you wrote for qb-start

+- Create 0base-template

+Jailmap.conf autosnap option
+	- qb-autosnap modificaitons
+		- Should read both zfs and jmap autosnap
+		- Then syncronize anything that was off.
+Sync to jmap
-	- autostart option
+	- qb-edit
-	- autosnap options - the custom zfs props need to be set
-		- be careful.
-Cloned datasets should not be autosnapped
-	- While in guided mode, add option to enter "auto" for IP assignment
-	- You need to disallow 'none' and 'quBSD' as jailnames
-	- Add the new jail to the i3gen.conf and execute keybindings
+		- will needed added. and zfs mod takes place

+Decide on MTU, global or not.

+qb-disp with -Z option for cloning root dataset as well?

 pf.conf
 	- wgIP constant really should be called "endpointIP" or something like that

 /usr/local/share/quBSD
+	- Needs updated in general after you're done
 	- Needs to document that the rootjails must stay lowered schg
-	- Needs updated in general after you're done
 	- Update the guides regarding #defaults in jailmap.

+qb-create
+	- GUIDED MODE needs to be completely redone.
+	- Add the new jail to the i3gen.conf and execute keybindings
+	- NEXT IN LINE

 quBSD.sh
-	- Maybe destroy epairs / remove from jails could be put in there?
 	- remove_tap needs polished up

+jail -r
-jail -r <net-jail> is causing an "Operation not permitted" error
+	- <net-jail> is causing an "Operation not permitted" error

 Should cycle all scripts through shellcheck again.
-Install shellcheck
 	- Case statements need catchalls to trap invalid options provided
+	- Primarily with scripts that should error on invalid option

+qb-list
+	- Apparently I haven't integrated: get_jail_parameter
+	- Also, would be good to evaluate each of the parameters at each list to show whether or not they're good/valid.

+qb-destroy
+	- Defining variables CLASS and NO_DESTROY can probably be offloaded to library

 qb-edit
 	- [-i] combined with gateway should assign both ipv4 and gateway at the same time

-qb-off
-	- still causing problems, this time for netjails with -r option.
-It's something to do with the background processes I'm sure.
+   - Should add autosnap as an option

 qb-connect
 	- could figure out what about stupid pf is preventing network connection for adhoc connected jails

 ntpd
-	- Host time drifts because it's not connected.
-Need to create a crontab or something, which syncs the time once a day or something
+	- ntpd only runs during qb-hostnet.
+Needs a more "correct" solution.

 devfs.rules
 	- The rulenames should include "qubsd" so as not to have a chance of overlapping other rules
 	- Maybe the file should be added to the get_global_variables assignments library

+jailmap.conf
+	- Would be better if you could just ipv4 "auto," and assign adhoc at jail creation.

+the word "template" really ought to be "parent."
+Create dispjail from PARENT.
+TEMPLATE should probably be relegated to the 0root-templates and to qb-create.

+I think it's time to capitalize all jmap parameters

+qme-firefox needs fixed (personal note)

 ### UPGRADES